What You’ll Learn in This Post

 What’s in a Security Procedure?

 Before going into detail about what’s in a security procedure, let’s remember that everything needs to be written down and available both online and in physical format for easy access.
-If you feel that this is beyond your abilities, then a technical writer can help put on paper your company’s full security procedures.
+If you feel that this is beyond your abilities, then a technical writer can put on paper your company’s full security procedures.

-Purpose and Scope
+Purpose and scope

 A security procedure lays down the security goals it aims to achieve.
 It then defines the areas, assets, or operations it covers.
 This could be specific to a department, a type of data, or a particular security threat.

-Roles and Responsibilities
+Roles and responsibilities

 Definitions

 ‘Let’s be clear’: this statement is at the center of a security procedure.
-Terms, acronyms, and jargon are clearly explained so that everybody is on the same page and all employees understand the same thing,
+Terms, acronyms, and jargon are clearly explained so that everybody is on the same page and all employees understand the same thing.

-Procedural Steps
+Procedural steps

 Step-by-step guidelines outline how to perform the tasks.
 These should be clear, concise, and easy to follow.
-Visual aids can help illustrate the process flow and clarify complex steps.
+Visual aids can illustrate the process flow and clarify complex steps.

-Tools and Resources
+Tools and resources

 The security protocol lists tools, software, or equipment needed to carry out the procedure.

-Security Controls
+Security controls

 Security controls include details of technical measures such as firewalls, encryption, access controls, etc.